CedarGroveStudios/CircuitPython_LeapYear/README.rst

 A CircuitPython helper that confirms whether a specified year is a leap year.

-``LeapYear`` detects a valid leap year from an integer year value.
+``Leap Year`` detects a valid leap year from an integer year value.
 Returns a value of True if the input year value is a valid leap year.
 Returns False if not a valid leap year.